SFULibrary/islandora_doi_framework/README.md

 To achieve those tasks, submodules will need to provide and manage whatever configuration settings they need, such as API endpoint URLs, API keys, etc.

+## Assigning DOIs to sets of objects

+This module provides a Drush command to assign DOIs to a set of objects identified in a "PID file."
+The PID file is a simple list of object PIDS, one PID per line.
+The command is:

+`drush islandora_doi_assign_dois --user=admin --pid_file=/tmp/pids.txt`

 ## Maintainer

 * [Mark Jordan](https://github.com/mjordan)